How to Take Care of Your Teeth in a World with No Dentist

 Fluoride Toothpaste May be the Way to Go

 That’s why fluoride toothpaste may be the number one toothpaste of choice when you no longer have a dentist who can help you keep your teeth healthy.
-Be sure to have a stockpile of it, because you’ll never know how important it is until it’s too late.
+Be sure to have a stockpile of it because you’ll never know how important it is until it’s too late.

 Stock Up on Mouthwash

-But mouthwash is more than just about freshening your breath, it also reduces the acid in your mouth and helps clean areas in the back of your mouth that’s hard to get to with a toothbrush.
+But mouthwash is more than just about freshening your breath, it also reduces the acid in your mouth and helps clean areas in the back of your mouth that are hard to get to with a toothbrush.
 Mouthwash also provides another benefit of remineralizing your teeth, keeping them healthier and stronger.

 Chew Sugar-Free Gum